fjall-rs/fjall/README.md

 *Disabled by default.*

-### bloom [deprecated]
+### bloom *[deprecated]*

 Uses bloom filters to reduce disk I/O when serving point reads, but increases memory usage.

 *Enabled by default.*

 > Will be removed in the future.
-> If you are absolutely, 100% sure you do not need bloom filters: they can be disabled on a per-partition basis.
+> If you are absolutely, 100% sure you do not need bloom filters: they will be togglable on a per-partition basis.

 ## Stable disk format